 In the following picture, choose the e3 generic or e2 generic for your vocal for your vocals to be appropriately stretched with the beat.

 Also, different options are possible, but generic is the rightest option to use on such things.

-Setting it back would be putting on Resample, which will then only set vocal back to original state it’s already set at from the beginning.
+Setting it back would be putting on Resample, which will then only set vocal back to the original state it’s already set at from the beginning.

 If your vocal is somehow still not in the same pitch.
 You might want to time stretch it additionally in the playlist or with the TIME option you see in this picture Yellow:

-Tip: You might want to set right feature in the playlist to stretch your vocal or just make the vocal has a higher length: Push the STRETCH button to on like a button, just little different as in next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time stretching the vocal:
+Tip: You might want to set right feature in the playlist to stretch your vocal or make the vocal has a higher length: Push the STRETCH button to on like a button, just little different as in next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time extending the vocal:

 Tip: You can also chop up your vocals, and that STRETCH button can come in handy when removing breaths in any vocal.
 Remember tho you can use undo in FL 12 and not in FL 11 as good as it would be on this.

 Remember to also render your vocal without effects and all other sorts of things if you did an excellent job removing breaths.
 But do this turning off all plugins.
 And always extract as 32-bit .wav if you have enough place on your computer for samples.

 Pro Tip: Remember that 16-bit vocal .wav in FL Studio rendering with option done like this: DITHERING.
 It’s one of the most important things to have on when making a 16-bit .wav.
 Since it otherwise will create noise field all over the track.